-What The Note Arya Found On “Game Of Thrones” Said
+What The Note Arya Found On ‘Game Of Thrones’ Said

-Last night on Game of Thrones, we saw Arya sneak into Littlefinger’s room and use her ninja-like powers of deduction to find a small scroll with a message on it hidden in Littlefinger’s bed.
+Sunday on Game of Thrones, we saw Arya sneak into Littlefinger’s room and use her ninja-like powers of deduction to find a small scroll with a message on it hidden in Littlefinger’s bed.

-It was only at the end of the scene that we realized Littlefinger left the note for her to find!
+It was only at the end of the scene that we realized Littlefinger left the note for her to find.

 The note is “the only copy in Winterfell,” as we heard Littlefinger say loud enough for Arya to overhear.

-But what did the note even say?!
+But what did the note even say?

 Well, you might remember that same note from Season 1.
 In Season 1, Eddard Stark took his daughters, Sansa and Arya, south to King’s Landing.
 (This is when all the trouble with the Lannisters started.)
 After King Robert died, the Starks were stuck in King’s Landing–Ned quickly lost his head, Arya disappeared, and Sansa was trapped with her “beloved” fiancé, the malicious Joffrey.